dvesic/windows-setup/README.md

 This is not usual "setup" guide; this is more quick and efficient guide (and mostly reminder to myself :grinning:) how to setup blank machine with least amount of effort.

-Also, this targets minimum applications (core) + specific ones for home usage (home).
+Also, this targets minimum applications (core) + specific ones for home usage/development (home).
 Given that this is higly dependent on what you actually use PC for, it is not universal list :smile:

 I believe that general principles (MS Store, WinGet + Cloud storage) can be applied to everyone: